CodeDotJS/insta-image-of/README.md

   <br>
 </h1>

-> A small tool to download profile pictures, public images and videos available on instagram directly from command line.
+<h4 align="center">A small tool to download profile pictures, public images and videos available on instagram directly from command line.</h4>

 ## Install